WHO team visits animal disease center in Wuhan, China

-WUHAN, China (AP) — World Health Organization experts visited an animal disease center in the Chinese city of Wuhan on Tuesday as part of their investigation into the origins of the coronavirus pandemic.
+WUHAN, China (AP) — A World Health Organization team of international experts visited an animal disease center in the Chinese city of Wuhan on Tuesday as part of their investigation into the origins of the coronavirus pandemic.

+Team member Peter Daszak, a zoologist with the EcoHealth Alliance, said “excellent facilities, very informative meeting” from an open window as the group left the center in minivans.

-Team member Peter Daszak told reporters later they had “excellent facilities, very informative meeting,” and he tweeted the team met with staff in charge of the health of livestock in Hubei province, toured laboratories and had an “in-depth” discussion along with questions and answers.
+He also tweeted that they had met with staff in charge of livestock health in Hubei province, toured laboratories and had an in-depth discussion along with questions and answers.
+Wuhan is the capital of Hubei.

-The team members were wearing full protective gear during Tuesday’s visit, a further indication of the work China has put into preparations for the WHO visit to Wuhan, where the first COVID-19 illnesses emerged in late 2019.
+Further details of the visit were not announced in what has been a tightly controlled trip, with the media only able to glimpse the team coming and going from its hotel and site visits.

-Outside their hotel and in public spaces, the experts have consistently worn masks and professional or business casual attire, but it’s not clear if they have worn full-body protective suits at the research institutes, hospitals and markets they’ve visited previously.
+It’s not clear if they wore similar full-body suits at the research institutes, hospitals and markets they visited on previous days.
+Outside their hotel and en route to and from visits, the experts have worn masks and professional or business casual attire.

-Intense negotiations preceded the WHO visit to Wuhan since China has maintained strict controls on access to information about the virus, possibly to avoid blame for alleged missteps in its early response to the outbreak.
+Intense negotiations preceded the WHO visit to Wuhan, where the first COVID-19 cases were detected in late 2019.
+China has maintained strict controls on access to information about the virus, possibly to avoid blame for alleged missteps in its early response to the outbreak.

+Foreign Ministry spokesperson Wang Wenbin said the Chinese government had provided significant support and assistance to the WHO team, responding to criticism that China has not revealed much about what the researchers are being allowed to do.

+“The Chinese experts have shared a lot of information and research results with the WHO team, and they had several rounds of in-depth exchanges on scientific issues of common concern,” he said.

-But on Monday, WHO officials in Geneva pushed back against suggestions the team of experts from 10 countries was not getting enough access or data.
+On Monday, WHO officials in Geneva pushed back against suggestions China is being less than forthcoming about how the pandemic started.

-WHO’s COVID-19 technical lead Maria Van Kerkhove said the team has plans to visit the Wuhan Institute of Virology, considered among the major sources of information about the virus’ origins.
-Dr. Michael Ryan, WHO’s emergencies chief, said the agency was continuing to ask for more data and said anyone with information about how the pandemic started should share it with the organization.
+Dr. Michael Ryan, the WHO emergencies chief, dismissed critics who said any report from the mission would be incomplete.
+The team “deserves the support of the international community,” he said.

 The data the team assembles will add to what is expected to be a years-long quest for answers involving taking animal samples, genetic analysis and epidemiological studies.